 Augusta: The saints profited from a weekend series with Dr. Higgins on “Christ in the Gospels” May 15-17.
 The assembly also appreciated a visit from Mark Procopio for the Mother’s Day dinner for the children’s Bible study students and their mothers May 10.

 Saugus: The June Bible Reading conference was fairly well attended, and help was given to David Vallance, Michael Penfold, and Frank Sona who had the responsibility for subjects of Salvation, Baptism, and Fellowship, with James Smith and Walter Gustafson giving help.
 At the close, David Vallance exhorted and challenged the saints, and the gospel was solemnly spoken by James Smith, Frank Sona, and Michael Penfold.
-Joshua Valvano spoke to the children in the Sunday school.
 Following the conference, Michael Penfold spoke at the Rehab Center, and he and Jim Smith each had a evening of ministry.
 Our Children’s Vacation Bible School commenced June 30, continuing each Tuesday for eight weeks.
 Invitations by mail and door-to-door visitations resulted in some interest.

 Worcester: The saints were encouraged by visits from W. Lavery and W. Gustafson in June.